sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Create an agent

-Agents are a specific type of asset, which are used to connect to external sensors, actuators, gateways or services, using protocols.
+Agents are a specific type of asset used to connect to external sensors, actuators, gateways, or services using protocols.
 They are added in the same manner as assets by clicking the `+` in the header of the asset tree.
 This will open a modal that shows the available agent types at the top of the list.
-You will see the generic ones: [HTTP](https://github.com/openremote/openremote/wiki/User-Guide%3A-HTTP-Agent), [Websocket](https://github.com/openremote/openremote/wiki/User-Guide%3A-Websocket-Agent), TCP/IP, [UDP](https://github.com/openremote/openremote/wiki/User-Guide%3A-UDP-Agent) and [SNMP](https://github.com/openremote/openremote/wiki/User-Guide%3A-SNMP-Agent); as well as more specific ones like [Z-wave](https://github.com/openremote/openremote/wiki/User-Guide%3A-Z-Wave-Agent), [KNX](https://github.com/openremote/openremote/wiki/User-Guide%3A-KNX-Agent) or [Velbus](https://github.com/openremote/openremote/wiki/User-Guide:-Velbus-Agent-(TCP-IP-or-Socket)).
+You will see the generic ones: [HTTP](https://github.com/openremote/openremote/wiki/User-Guide%3A-HTTP-Agent), [Websocket](https://github.com/openremote/openremote/wiki/User-Guide%3A-Websocket-Agent), [TCP](https://github.com/openremote/openremote/wiki/User-Guide%3A-TCP-Agent), [UDP](https://github.com/openremote/openremote/wiki/User-Guide%3A-UDP-Agent) and [SNMP](https://github.com/openremote/openremote/wiki/User-Guide%3A-SNMP-Agent); as well as more specific ones like [Z-wave](https://github.com/openremote/openremote/wiki/User-Guide%3A-Z-Wave-Agent), [KNX](https://github.com/openremote/openremote/wiki/User-Guide%3A-KNX-Agent) or [Velbus](https://github.com/openremote/openremote/wiki/User-Guide:-Velbus-Agent-(TCP-IP-or-Socket)).
 Once you create an Agent, the agent page will display the relevant attributes, required to establish an actual connection to the external world.

 Some Agents have auto discovery (e.g. Z-wave) or use configuration files (e.g. KNX and Velbus).
 The Agent page will show a discovery button or a file selector.
 Once set correctly the Agent will also create an additional asset/attribute structure for all discovered or configured assets.